There are a number of ways that ordinary people in Wyoming can act to influence decision-makers and elected officials.

 Make it short and sweet: Letters to the editor should be very short and to the point.
 Each paper varies, but there is a usually a 300-word limit.

 Tell a story: The more personal your letter is the more people you will reach.
 Ask yourself how the proposed legislation will affect you, your family, or friends

 Problem, Solution, Action: In each letter, you should to include the problem, the solution, and the action that you want taken.

 Problem: Legislators have introduced a bill that would prevent transgender high school students from using the restroom representative of the gender they identify.
-There is increasing intolerance in Wyoming against LGBTQ people and legislators think they are protecting students by introducing this bill.
+There is increasing intolerance in Wyoming against LGBTQ+ and Two Spirit people and legislators think they are protecting students by introducing this bill.

 Solution: Win hearts and mind so that people understand how discriminatory this bill is.
 Get people to write to their legislators and understand that this bill impacts transgender students in negative way.

 Action: Urge legislators to vote NO on this bill.
 Tell legislators you want them to spend time on things that matter to actual students instead of bill that only contribute to a hostile environment.

 Sign it and Send it!
 Make sure to sign your full name, and include your address and phone number.
 Newspapers will not print anonymous letters.
 Submit your letter to the Casper Star Tribune, the Wyoming Tribune Eagle, the Gillette News Record, the Laramie Boomerang, the Jackson Hole Daily, the Sheridan Press, the Rawlins Daily Times, or the local newspaper in your community.